 Regional differences in the enrolment rate persist.
 Rates of out-of-school children in Batken, Naryn and Chui regions (oblasts) were higher than in other regions.
 As acknowledged in the 2012–20 Education Development Strategy, learning outcomes also vary across geographical areas, as well as by language of instruction.
 The quality of education is affected by teachers’ preparation and the unequal distribution of resources including teaching and learning materials.

 The 2006 Act on the Provision of Meals at General Education Schools regulates school meal provision.
 In 2008, the food programmes were upgraded for learners in general education.

-The Ministry of Education and Science (MoES) and the Ministry of Internal Affairs commit to strengthening cooperation between internal agencies and educational authorities to adopt preventive measures, identify, and address children who are not in school through the strategic prevention operation “Back to School”.
-The initiative intends to, among other provisions, provide clothing, shoes and stationery, register children from potential disadvantaged backgrounds, and organize alternative evening classes and remedial courses, including language classes.
+The Ministry of Education and Science and the Ministry of Internal Affairs commit to strengthening cooperation between internal agencies and educational authorities to adopt preventive measures and to identify and address children who are not in school through the strategic prevention operation Back to School.
+The initiative intends to provide clothing, shoes and stationery, register children from potential disadvantaged backgrounds, and organize alternative evening classes and remedial courses, including language classes.

 Coordination across government levels

 The education system is highly decentralized.
 As regulated by the 2003 Law on Education, the Ministry of Education and Science determines the overall national education policy and strategy (Art.
 34 and 35), while local authorities are entitled to allocate revenue allowances.
 However, actual autonomy is hampered by the scarce availability of financial resources.
 Local education departments, in cooperation with local authorities, appoint principals and teachers, and national legislation still regulates education provision.
 The implementation of the sectorial budget challenges the capacity of the Ministry of Education and Science to effectively allocate resources, while teacher salaries remains centralized, with the exception of the city of Bishkek.

 Coordination across sectors